programmer647/library/README.md

 other things I could add
 make a way to alert a user when a book they want is back in

+stuff to ask for help on:
+SQL statement in collectfromreserve page